skyscrapers/documentation/kubernetes/README.md

     - '*.skyscrape.rs'
 ```

+> [!NOTE]
-**Note**: While it is possible to generate multiple wildcard certificates via a different `secretName`, it is advised / more efficient to reuse the same `Secret` for all ingresses using the wildcard.
+> While it is possible to generate multiple wildcard certificates via a different `secretName`, it is advised / more efficient to reuse the same `Secret` for all ingresses using the wildcard.
+> [!NOTE]

-**Note 2**: A `Secret` is scoped within a single `Namespace`, which means if you want to use a wildcard certificate in another `Namespace` cert-manager will request and validate a new certificate from LetsEncrypt (unless you replicate the `Secrets`).
+> A `Secret` is scoped within a single `Namespace`, which means if you want to use a wildcard certificate in another `Namespace` cert-manager will request and validate a new certificate from LetsEncrypt (unless you replicate the `Secrets`).

 ### Get a certificate for a delegated domain name